EFFECT OF COOKING METHODS ON BIOACTIVE COMPOUNDS IN VEGETABLESHTML Full Text

-DPPH Method: The mean values for DPPHRSA in selected vegetables and percent difference between the control and treatment extracts is shown in Table 4 and Fig. 4.
+DPPH Method: The mean values for DPPHRSA in selected vegetables and the percent difference between the control and treatment extracts are shown in Table 4 and Fig. 4.

 The range of increase in total AOA of selected vegetables in open cooking was ranged between 6.91% and 13.93%, while in pressure cooking it was ranged from 4.18% to 54.8% when compared to raw.

 TABLE 4: THE TOTAL AOA OF SELECTED VEGETABLES BY DPPH METHOD (mg TE/100g)

 |1||Beans||56.89 ± 1.56||64.82 ± 1.49||13.93||61.54 ± 1.46||8.17||21.09**|